DNA evidence, forensic science and confessions that corrupt

 - If the false confession is among the first pieces of evidence collected, it tends to color the interpretation of subsequent evidence.
 Researchers found that “confessions were more likely to precede than to follow both forensic-science errors … and informant errors.”

-Human error is often to blame for corrupted evidence, including scientific evidence: “As a result of scandalous improprieties in several crime laboratories and the frequency with which forensic-science errors had surfaced in wrongful convictions, the National Academy of Sciences (2009) was highly critical of a broad range of forensic disciplines.”
+Human error is often to blame for corrupted evidence, the researchers note, including scientific evidence: “As a result of scandalous improprieties in several crime laboratories and the frequency with which forensic-science errors had surfaced in wrongful convictions, the National Academy of Sciences (2009) was highly critical of a broad range of forensic disciplines.”
 The researchers note that their study focused on a limited number of variables, and suggest that a confession’s impact on case evidence may be more far-reaching than described in the study.

-Tags: civil rights, crime, science
+Tags: civil rights, crime, science, law

 Read the study-related Wall Street Journal blog post titled “False Confessions Cause Other Errors.”